-Syed, Jawad and Murray, Peter A. (2008) A cultural feminist approach towards managing diversity in TMTs.
+Syed, Jawad and Murray, Peter A. (2008) A cultural feminist approach towards managing diversity in top management teams.
 Equal Opportunities International, 27 (5). pp. 413-432.
 ISSN 0261-0159

 |Item Type:||Article (Commonwealth Reporting Category C)|

-|Uncontrolled Keywords:||cultural studies, feminism, equal opportunities, gender, leadership, senior management|
+|Uncontrolled Keywords:||cultural studies; feminism; equal opportunities; gender; leadership; senior management|

 |Fields of Research (FoR):||15 Commerce, Management, Tourism and Services > 1503 Business and Management > 150399 Business and Management not elsewhere classified

 15 Commerce, Management, Tourism and Services > 1503 Business and Management > 150305 Human Resources Management

-|Socio-Economic Objective (SEO2008):||B Ecomonic Development > 91 Economic Framework > 9104 Management and Productivity > 910402 Management|
+|Socio-Economic Objective (SEO):||B Economic Development > 91 Economic Framework > 9104 Management and Productivity > 910402 Management|